TrackMaven/using-pytest-with-django/README.md

 # Using `pytest` with Django.

-This respository contains an example django project for the [Using pytest with Django post](http://engineroom.trackmaven.com/blog/using-pytest-with-django/)
+This respository contains an example django project for the [using pytest with Django post](http://engineroom.trackmaven.com/blog/using-pytest-with-django/)

 ## Getting Started.